Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/guides/getting-started/track-exposure.md

 template: guide-last.html
 ---

-[Exposure tracking](../../general/exposure-tracking.md) plays a key role in tracking if and when a user has actually viewed the variable experience from your feature flag.
-Exposure tracking may be considered optional for feature flags which don't require analysis; however, it is essential when running experiment.
+[Exposure tracking](../../general/exposure-tracking.md) is essential to tracking if and when a user has actually viewed the variable experience from your feature flag.
+Exposure tracking may be considered optional for feature flags which don't require analysis; however, it's essential when running experiment.
 Accurate exposure tracking is crucial for reliable results.

 ### Analytics REST API

-To keep things simple, we're going to `curl` an [exposure event](../../general/exposure-tracking.md#exposure-event) to amplitude using the [Analytics REST API v2.0](../../../analytics/apis/http-v2-api.md).
+To keep things simple, this example is going to `curl` an [exposure event](../../general/exposure-tracking.md#exposure-event) to Amplitude using the [Analytics REST API v2.0](../../../analytics/apis/http-v2-api.md).

 --8<-- "includes/experiment-interactive-exposure-table.md"